Solitons with Self-induced Topological Nonreciprocity

 The complex stability spectrum indicates that the solitons in regime (II) are linearly unstable and that two of the stability bands exhibit point gaps in their interior.
-Our Supplemental Material demonstrates that the stability spectrum has a winding number $\nu = \pm 1$ relative to any point in these gaps.
+Our Supplemental Material demonstrates that both point gaps always have the same winding number $\nu$, which could be $\nu=+1$ or $\nu=-1$.
 We evaluate $\nu$ employing the method from Refs.~\cite{PhysRevX.9.041015,PhysRevB.105.165137} for determining the winding number of U(1)-symmetric systems without translation invariance, which involves the deformation of the stability matrix $M(\phi)$ as $M_{ab}(\phi) \mapsto e^{\im\theta(a-b)/2L}M_{ab}(\phi)$.
 Then, the quantity $\det[M_{\theta}(\phi)-\lambda_0]$ is periodic in $\theta$ and the winding of the stability matrix relative to a point $\lambda_0 \in \mathbb{C}$ is given by

 provided that $\det[M_{\theta}(\phi)-\lambda_0] \neq 0$ for all $\theta \in (0,2\pi)$.
-We can analogously define the winding of the MF Hamiltonian $H(\phi)$, as shown in Eq.~27 of the Supplemental Material.
+We can analogously define the winding of the MF Hamiltonian $H(\phi)$, as shown in Eq.~(27) of the Supplemental Material.
 Whenever the point gaps in the energy spectrum are open, we also observe that $H(\phi)$ has a winding number $\nu = \pm 1$.

 Since the winding number is odd under parity, the overall effect of growth and decay of perturbations must favor motion in a particular direction, as in non-Hermitian systems with a skin effect.
-Figure \ref{DynamicSimulations}(a) shows the time evolution of an initially stationary soliton in regime (II) in the presence of random perturbations $\delta\phi_a$, confirming our prediction that the perturbed soliton exhibits an overall displacement in the direction determined by the winding number of the stability bands and the mean field spectrum below $|\phi|^2<1.25$.
-Moreover, the squared norm $|\phi|^2$ is no longer constant over time, in contrast with solitons in the usual AL model~\cite{wang2020dynamics,xie2017soliton}.
-Figure \ref{DynamicSimulations}(d) shows that the norm of the unstable soliton grows when it drifts in the preferred direction ~\footnote{Solitons in regime (I) can also display the same kind of nonreciprocal instabilities for strong enough perturbations that become relevant beyond our linear stability analysis, i.e., to higher orders in perturbation theory.}.
+Figure \ref{DynamicSimulations}(a) shows the time evolution of an initially stationary soliton in regime (II) in the presence of random perturbations $\delta\phi_a$, confirming our prediction that the perturbed soliton exhibits an overall displacement in the direction determined by the winding number (right direction for $\nu=+1$ and left for $\nu=-1$) of the stability bands and the mean field spectrum below $|\phi|^2<1.25$.~\footnote{Our simulations of the evolution of solitons $\phi$ plus perturbations $\delta\phi$ using the RK4 method agree with the first-order transition value obtained from linear stability theory, and only start deviating from it for $|\phi|>0.18$ (see Fig. 1 in the Supplemental Material).}.
+In regime (II), the field intensity $|\phi|^2$ is no longer constant over time, in contrast to solitons in the usual AL model~\cite{wang2020dynamics,xie2017soliton}.
+Figure \ref{DynamicSimulations}(d) shows that the intensity of the unstable soliton grows when it drifts in the preferred direction.

 The most extreme behavior occurs in the weakly nonlinear regime (III).
 Although not static, the resulting states have essentially the same form as the solitons in the previous regimes.
 Under time evolution, they remain localized, but now smoothly accelerate and amplify as they move in the direction determined by the winding number [Figs.~\ref{DynamicSimulations}(b) and \ref{DynamicSimulations}(e)].
 Such a phenomenon is consistent with the fact that, at low powers, the soliton $\phi$ inherits the properties of the extended modes $\psi$ with energies near the band edge $E_{-}$ from which it bifurcates~\cite{jurgensen2023quantized,schindler2023nonlinear}.